piet-de-leeuw/C-Sharp-Projects/README.md

 - [Arrays_Lists](#arrays_lists)

 ## BLACKJACK_application
-This is a project I am working on. making a Black Jack Game.
+This Project is a BlackJack Console Game.
+It impelment most of the techniques in the Bacic C# projects.

 ## Basic_C#_Programs
 In the Basic_C#_Project folder you find some simple console apps I made: